-• Datastore Utilization, Write Rate.
-The rate at which data was written to the datastore of the selected component during the specified time period.

-• Datastore I/O. The current datastore I/O rate for the selected server or cluster.
+- Datastore Utilization, Write Rate.
+The rate at which data was written to the datastore of the selected component during the specified time period. - NOTE: This information is only available when exploring ESX hosts. - Datastore I/O. The current datastore I/O rate for the selected server or cluster.